 Claims on private sector consist of the total placements of the banks in the private sector based on granted loans, placements in securities, other placements and overdue claims based on placements.
-The claims on the private sector encompass: claims on nonfinancial corporations, claims on households and claims on nonprofit institutions serving households.
+Claims on private sector include claims on nonfinancial corporations, claims on households and claims on nonprofit institutions serving households.